 Faculty in any discipline and staff members engaging with students directly who meet the following criteria are invited and encouraged to apply:

 - Teaching/working with undergraduates during the regular academic year; not a summer session

 - Creative approach to engaging students who don’t self-select into high-impact practice opportunities due to personal, financial or other barriers

 - Apply as an individual or part of a group

 - Willingness to collect and share data related to retention

 This grant cannot be used to fund pre-existing programs and/or regular departmental or college activities.
 After the initial grant cycle, those who have received a CHIP Micro-grant in the past are also eligible, provided they have met the reporting requirement for the previous grant and are seeking funding for a different project.

 What types of projects can be funded?

-CHIP Micro-grants are intended to support curricular, co-curricular and professional development opportunities that align with the the high impact practice framework outlined by the CHIP committee.
+CHIP Micro-grants are intended to support curricular, co-curricular and professional development opportunities that align with the high impact practice framework outlined by the CHIP committee.
 High impact practices engage students in active learning, contributing to their holistic development and long-term flourishing by deepening their learning in and outside the classroom.
 This includes: